AddyAddyToolsAI-powered marketing workflows

 Language and region codesAI-assisted for ambiguous codes

 Hreflang values use ISO 639-1 language codes and optional ISO 3166-1 Alpha-2 region codes.
-Most codes are resolved via static lookup.
-For ambiguous segments (e.g., /hk/ could be English or Chinese), AI suggests the most likely locale based on URL context.
+For ambiguous segments (e.g., /hk/ could be English or Chinese), AI suggests the most likely locale.
 Chinese locales are flagged when they may need zh-hans/zh-hant script subtags.

 x-default fallback

 The x-default annotation tells Google which page to show when none of the specific language/region variants match the user.
-This tool lets you select any URL as the x-default for every page cluster.
+Select any URL as the x-default for every page cluster.

 Frequently asked questions